gratonos/controller/README.md

 # controller #

-Read from stdin or unix domain socket then call registered functions.
+Read and parse the input, then call the corresponding function, finally print the result.